School Climate

 The school climate and connectedness survey is a useful tool for understanding how to better support, engage and build important relationships with their students and families.

 One Alaskan school district team looked at their students’ responses and saw 40% of their students said they would not be missed if they were absent from school.
-That sparked a discussion amongst school staff.
+That sparked a discussion among school staff.
 The first part of the discussion was disbelief by many school staff.
 “There must be something wrong with the data.”
 “How could students actually believe that we did not care if they showed up to school?”
 Conversations with students confirmed that many students felt very alone – hard to understand with so many dedicated teachers in the school.

 The school introduced other school-wide strategies to build relationships and improve climate.
-Working together, school staff were able to change the (is) perception of students and re-affirm their commitment to relationship-building.
+Working together, school staff were able to change the (is) perception of students and reaffirm their commitment to relationship-building.

 “Positive school climate and connectedness is not a program but a way of engaging in the world.